nus-cs2103-AY2021S1/tp/docs/DeveloperGuide.md

 ### Undo
-The user can undo all previous commands once at a time.
+The user can undo all previous commands one at a time.

 It implements the operation `undo` - Turn ProductiveNUS back to the state before entering the most recent command that is not `undoCommand`.